impredicative/irc-rss-feed-bot/README.md

 * A SQLite database file records hashes of the entries that have been posted, thereby preventing them from being reposted.
 * URLs are colored gray to visually deemphasize them.
-This is effective only if the channel's modes  and end-user's client both use the formatting.
+This is effective only if the channel's modes and the end-user's client both use the formatting.
 * ETag and TTL based compressed in-memory caches of URL content are conditionally used for preventing unnecessary URL reads.
 Any websites with a mismatched _strong_ ETag are probabilistically detected, and this caching is then disabled for them